 [Insert Table 3]

 The factor correlations for the five service quality dimensions in the CU model: tangibles, reliability, responsiveness, assurance, and empathy ranged from 0.0.28 to 0.66 (Table 3).
 The structure coefficients were sometimes the same as or very close to the factor coefficients because of high factor correlations.
 This is far from an ideal situation because there is a threat to discriminant validity in such cases.
 For example, tangibles factor was perfectly and almost perfectly correlated with reliability and responsiveness, respectively.
 However, no other factor structure fit well within both methods.
-The theta-delta matrix, that is, the error correlations are given in Appendix B. Furthermore, in many past studies the number of factors was collapsed (Van Dyke et al. 1997; Van Dyke et al. 1999) with a different number of factors being suggested in different applications.
+Furthermore, in many past studies the number of factors was collapsed (Van Dyke et al. 1997; Van Dyke et al. 1999) with a different number of factors being suggested in different applications.
 The results of this study suggest that the high correlations among factors are a likely source of the rationale for collapsing the number of factors.
 In this research study we retained five factors because that is consistent with the SERVQUAL base theory and retaining five factors shows a more general application of the methodology than would be apparent with a specialized factor structure such as suggested in prior studies with a specific application.

 Final synopsis: We found the IS-adapted SERVQUAL instrument not perfect, especially with respect to the underlying 5-factor structure.
 This is the reason for several undesirably high trait factor correlations that indicate threats to discriminant validity.
 However, this analysis indicates that the MTMM framework can effectively decompose the method effects to investigate whether the respondents can distinguish between the gap theory dimensions.
 Secondly, error correlations between measured variables are important to take into account because of the underlying structure of gap scores.
 Some very high error correlations, as seen in the theta-delta matrix, indicate that these scores cannot be subtracted from each other to form a valid difference score.
 The trait convergent validity model did not include error correlations between the same items measured using different methods had inadequate fit.
 This further demonstrates the need for a comprehensive framework such as the one presented here to evaluate the validity of instruments that use gap scores.
 As such this work has implications for numerous instruments that use gap theory, including the use of SERVQUAL in service operations.